Charles Honoré d'Albert, 3rd Duke of Luynes: Career

 The duc de Chevreuse was a private advisor of Louis XIV, and a sort of unofficial minister without portfolio.
-From 1698 until 1712 he was the non-residing governor of the province of Guienne (from the time of Louis XIV onwards the governorship of French provinces was essentially an honorific title and governors were not allowed to reside or even penetrate in their provinces).
+From 1698 until 1712 he was the non-residing governor of the province of Guienne (from the time of Louis XIV onwards the governorship of French provinces was essentially an honorific title and governors were not allowed to reside or even visit their provinces).

-Friend of the Duke of Beauvilliers and of the famous archbishop Fénelon, he maintained a steady exchange of correspondence with the latter.
+Friend of the Duke of Beauvilliers and of the famous archbishop François Fénelon, he maintained a steady exchange of correspondence with the latter.
 It is at the Duke of Chevreuse's estate in Chaulnes (Somme department) that Fénelon wrote his Tables de Chaulnes (1711).

 Along with his friends, Chevreuse was a reformist in the circle of the Duke of Burgundy, petit dauphin, grandson of Louis XIV and heir to the throne, advocating a less centralised and absolute monarchy relying more on the aristocracy.
 His ideas were briefly applied after 1715 (see polysynody), although he did not live long enough to see it.